puppetlabs/puppetlabs-peadm/documentation/add_compiler.md

 * _\<replica postgres host\>_
 * _\<primary_postgresql_host\>_

- The puppet.service will then be restarted
+ The `puppet` service is then restarted.